FlorentF9/sparkml-som/README.md

 # Spark ML SOM (Self-Organizing Map)

+**NEW**: cost function history can be retrieved in SOMTrainingSummary, in order to check convergence! (see Quickstart)

 SparkML-SOM is the only available distributed implementation of Kohonen's Self-Organizing-Map algorithm built on top of Spark ML (the Dataset-based API of Spark MLlib) and fully compatible with Spark versions 2.2.0 and newer.
 It extends Spark's [`Estimator`](https://github.com/apache/spark/blob/v2.2.0/mllib/src/main/scala/org/apache/spark/ml/Estimator.scala) and [`Model`](https://github.com/apache/spark/blob/v2.2.0/mllib/src/main/scala/org/apache/spark/ml/Model.scala) classes.

 * SparkML-SOM can be used as any other MLlib algorithm with a simple `fit` + `transform` syntax